Escartem/AnimeWwise/README.md

 ### ⚠️ Only Genshin, Star Rail and Zenless supported !

+### :x: As of Genshin 5.5+, the audio data is no longer recoverable until a new workaround is found.
+The latest map have audio for 5.4 and music names for 5.3.
+Statement by Dimbreath regarding the situation :

+`As of 5.5.0 they implemented a new encryption and shuffle of field order of which the former is incredibly hard to dump so BinOutput will be currently unavailable [...] the field order shuffle has completely harmed deobfuscation so for the time being fields will stay obfuscated`

 # Usage

 1. Get the repo by [downloading it](https://github.com/Escartem/WwiseExtract/archive/refs/heads/master.zip) or cloning it (`git clone https://github.com/Escartem/AnimeWwise`)